 Dear Completely Confused,

-Since you sound uncertain and anxious about whether or not you have a yeast infection, see your health care provider, if you haven't already, to figure out the cause of your symptoms and give you some peace of mind.
+Since you sound uncertain and anxious about whether or not you have a yeast infection, it would be wise to see your health care provider, if you haven't already.
+That way, you can figure out the cause of your symptoms and get some peace of mind.

-Most women who get yeast infections do not get them from sexual contact.
+Most people who get yeast infections don't get them from sexual contact.
 You may want to think about other possible explanations for yeast infections:

 - Taking antibiotics